-Derivative financial instruments are measured at their fair value.
-The fair values of derivative financial instruments are determined using measurement models, as a consequence of which there is a risk that the amounts calculated could differ from realisable market prices on disposal.
-Observable financial market prices are taken into account in the measurement of derivative financial instruments.
-The valuation takes into account the Company's own default risk and that of counterparties in the form of credit default swap (CDS) spreads which have appropriate terms and which can be observed on the market.
+Derivative financial instruments are measured at their fair value, where the fair value is determined based on measurement models.
+As a consequence, there is a risk that on disposal, the calculated values could differ from realisable market prices.
+Furthermore, observable financial market prices are taken into account in the measurement of derivative financial instruments.
+The valuation takes considers the Company's own default risk, as well as that of counterparties, in the form of credit default swap (CDS) spreads which have appropriate terms and which can be observed on the market.

-Financial instruments measured at fair value are allocated to different levels:
+The Financial instruments measured at fair value are allocated to different levels: